China Guards Against New Variant Of COVID-19

-"China is routinely monitoring COVID-19 infections to determine the trend of infection spread and virus mutation," said Li Zhengmao, an official with the national administration of disease prevention and control, Xinhua news agency reported.
+"China is routinely monitoring COVID-19 infections to determine the trend of infection spread and virus mutation," said Li Zhengmao, an official with the national administration of disease prevention and control.

 Li noted that COVID-19 infections in China are at a low level at present.
 The number of infections related to the JN.1 variant is relatively small, added Li.